kj-jondell/radiodocker/readme.md

 1. Download sc3-plugins:
 `git clone --recursive https://github.com/supercollider/sc3-plugins.git; mkdir sc3-plugins/build`

+# Build
+For Docker, use the command `docker build -t darksc .` to build the image.

 # Misc.
 ## DarkIce
 DarkIce is forked and modified so as to allow configuration of Jack Server.
 [This](https://github.com/rafael2k/darkice) is the main branch of the program.